DTechish/NUMBER-BASE-CONVERTER/README.md

 # Number Base Converter

-A powerful and user-friendly GUI application that converts numbers between any bases from 2 to 36, built with Python and PySide6.
+A user-friendly GUI application that converts numbers between any bases from 2 to 36, built with Python and PySide6.

 ## 🚀 Features